New Weismann Teased With BMW M5 Engine

 Judging by this first glimpse of the new and yet-unnamed model, the car could be an updated version of the GT MF4-CS that was first revealed during the 2013 Geneva Motor Show.
 The car was powered by a V8 engine, delivering 420 horsepower (309 kilowatts) and allowing the coupe to sprint from 0 to 62 miles per hour (0-100 kilometers per hour) in just 4.4 seconds.
 Top speed was 182 mph (293 kph).

 If our guess is correct, Wiesmann will update the model with a new V8 engine.
-Thanks to the aforementioned partnership with BMW, the German boutique carmaker will receive the 4.4-liter S64 motor, which is used in the current M5.
+Thanks to the aforementioned partnership with BMW, the German boutique carmaker will receive the latest version of the 4.4-liter S63 motor, which is used in the current M5.
 In the performance sedan from Bavaria, this unit churns out 600 hp (441 kW) and 553 lb-ft (750 Nm) in standard trim and even 625 hp (466 kW) in Competition-spec.
 For now, the exact power figures of Wiesmann’s new model are not known but expect them to be well above the 420-hp mark of the GT MF4-CS.